poponealex/APSecurity/README.md

 # APSecurity
-Home security system running on a Raspberry Pi.
+EaZy security system running on a Raspberry Pi.

 ## Introduction
-AP Security is a ready to go security system.
-It's aimed at simple utilisations such as monitoring one room.
+AP Security is a simple and ready to go security system.
+It's aimed at sheer elementary utilisations such as monitoring one room, hence it is not a fully fledged program as it is rather merely a fun dev project.

 ### Prerequisites
 - Raspberry Pi running RPi OS